-Myths and rumors can have a lot of power, and thanks to today’s modern communications misinformation can spread like wildfire.
-It seems like every day there’s some kind of new sensational news story in the Sun or Daily Mail, and within a few hours of something hitting the web people are spouting “news” stories as facts without doing much research on their own to see if its true or not.
+Myths and rumors can have a lot of power, and thanks to today’s modern communication platforms, misinformation can spread like wildfire.
+It seems like every day there’s some kind of new sensational news story in the Sun or Daily Mail, and within a few hours these stories are read on the web by numerous people.
+Then we see people are spouting “news” stories as facts without doing any research on their own to see if it is true or not.

 Because medical care is so expensive in the U.K., people make the false equivalence that quality medical care is automatically expensive.
 Despite what most have been conditioned to believe, good quality medical care doesn’t have to cost a lot of money.
 In the U.K. and other countries, medical costs have become dramatically inflated over the past couple of years.
 Other countries have the same quality of medical care, but are much less expensive because they lack the cost inflation people in the U.K. experience.